chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 Most of us would normally be thrilled about free assets, but when you're an artist or developer who relies on selling your assets to support yourself, giving away your products is a no-go.
 It's only fair that you should be able to make a living doing what you're good at.

 Monetization, as [someone pointed out on Reddit][reddit-asset-store-comment], requires a lot of beurocratic effort.
-Collecting payments and being responsible with payment handling is a gigantic chore.
+Collecting payments and being responsible for payment handling is a gigantic chore.

 In 2021, the founder of Godot — Juan Linietsky — confirmed a paid asset marketplace was on the way.